devops329/devops/instruction/awsCloudFront/awsCloudFront.md

 1. Open the AWS browser console and navigate to the S3 service.
 1. Click on the `Create bucket` button.
 1. Select the `General configuration` option and name it the name of your JWT Pizza website.
 For the purposes of this instruction we will use the hostname `pizza.csbyustudent.click`.
 1. Leave all the other settings with their default, including _Block all public access_.
-Press the button to create the bucket.
+Press the `Create bucket` button.
 1. Create a file named `index.html` in VS Code and insert a basic _Hello World_ page.
    ```html
    <h1>Hello World!</h1>
    ```
-1. Click on the newly created Open the bucket.
+1. Click on the newly created bucket to open it up.
 1. Drag the `index.html` file into the bucket and press the `Upload` button.
    > ![S3 Upload](s3Upload.png)